gabides/LTM-Engine/README.md

  With the engine you can annotate a video with the related ME (from the video .txt file).
 It will result in a new video in output with details about the micro-expression (location of the ME, and feeling related)

-The interface is being implemented for OSX with Swift language in another project, and the detection/recognition runs in an independent app.
+The interface is being implemented for OSX with Swift language in another project ([LTM-interface](https://github.com/louislnf/LTM-interface/)), and the detection/recognition runs in an independent app.

 Usage: